Ames-hub/StatFlux/README.md

 # 📊 StatScience

 **StatScience** is a powerful, flexible statistics tracking system designed to let users define and monitor their own custom statistics in real time.
-Whether you're tracking sales, user growth, productivity metrics, or any stat that matters to *you*, StatScience gives you the ability to graph and get insight into trends and performance using statistical technology.
+Whether you're tracking sales, user growth, productivity metrics, or any stat that matters to *you*, StatScience allows you to graph and get insight into trends and performance using statistical technology.

+Originally, I had intended to design it just for myself, but I decided to also allow others to use it for their own purposes.

 ## 🚀 Features

 * 📈 **UNLIMITED CONTROL**: Create and manage custom statistics for your unique needs.
-* 🧠 **INTELLIGENT INSIGHT**: Learn what will happen to a statistic in the future, and how to improve it.
+* 🧠 **INTELLIGENT INSIGHT**: Learn what will happen to a statistic in the future and how to improve it.
 * ✍️ **INSTANT ACTION**: Enter data on the fly—**no BS external APIs**.
 * 🔎 **DEEP INSPECTION**: Dive into the decision of the machine. ***SEE*** what it thinks.
 * 📊 **CLEAR VISUALS**: Not only read, but SEE your data with a graph.